 Regardless of the choice, they deserve better

-Blaming a person for the exploitation they experience in the industry because it was “their choice” to enter is both unhelpful and uninformed.
+Blaming a person for the exploitation they experience in the industry is unhelpful.
+It’s also uninformed.
+The fact that it was “their choice” to enter does not justify the exploitation.

-Consider the factors we discussed that make vulnerable people more susceptible to being pushed to work in porn, even under the guise of “choice.”
+Consider the factors we discussed.
+These factors make vulnerable people more susceptible to being pushed into working in porn.
+This happens even under the guise of ‘choice.’

-At the end of the day, whether a person chooses to work in porn or not, I strongly believe that every human on the planet deserves better than the objectification, violence, dehumanization, and degradation that the commercial sex industry is built upon.
+At the end of the day, whether someone chooses to work in porn or not, I believe this.
+Every human deserves better than the objectification, violence, dehumanization, and degradation embedded in the commercial sex industry.

-My hope is that as a society, we will see beyond the fantasy and the façade and recognize the realities of porn and the inherent value and dignity of the people involved.
+My hope is that, as a society, we will see beyond the fantasy and the façade of porn.
+We must recognize the realities of porn and the inherent value and dignity of the people involved.

 About the Author